git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 To run this, do `$ make watch_test` in the same directory as the `Makefile`.

-But that was a tad bloated and hard to read.
+But it's still a tad bloated and hard to read.
 We have a couple tricks at our disposal.
 One would be to add continuation to the next line with a trailing backslash (`\`):